 Howard’s Response: I don’t know of any research that has been done to try to answer this question.

 Finally, Howard promised a list of resources, which is below.
 This document is pulled from materials he uses in a course he teaches, International Court ADR Institute on Envisioning, Designing, and Implementation of Court ADR.
-This intensive program is offered every year or two by the Center on Negotiation and Dispute Resolution at UC Hastings.
-It won’t be offered in 2021 but likely will be in 2022.
-You’ll also find a flyer attached from the 2020 program.
-If you are interested, contact Hastings Law School at CNDR@UCHASTINGS.EDU.
+This intensive program is offered every year or two by the Center on Negotiation and Dispute Resolution at UC Law San Francisco.
+If you are interested in finding out more, contact UC Law San Francisco.